 Women between the ages of 19-32, in excellent health, who don’t smoke and have a minimum of a High School Diploma or GED are potential candidates.
 While a college degree or working towards a degree is not required, it is highly desirable.
 Also for your health and safety, your BMI should be between 19-25.0.
 Use this convenient calculator to determine your BMI.

 What is the time commitment?

-- Completing the screening process to become a TFC egg donor takes approximately 1 month.
+- Completing the screening process to become a TFAFC egg donor takes approximately 1 month.
 Once selected as a donor, the donation cycle is approximately 2 weeks with 3-4 brief office visits.
 The only full day of work/school missed is the day of the egg retrieval since anesthesia is used.
 Work/school and most normal activities can resume the next day.

 What will the intended parents know about me?

 - While TFAFC works with known donors, our donors are anonymous.
 The intended parents will know only your physician characteristics, relevant details of your medical and family history, donor number, birth year, and see a few pictures of you that you provide.
 Your name and other identifying information will remain strictly confidential.

 - A primary reason our donors give for donating eggs is the donor’s desire to help another person experience the joys of having and raising children.
 This “gift of life” is a strong motivating factor for a woman to donate eggs for the benefit of another.

 - The financial compensation (starting at $3000+) reflects the dedication, time commitment, and responsibility donors assume and is not dependent on the number of eggs retrieved.
 A cycle involves daily hormonal injections, attending monitoring appointments, an egg retrieval, missed work/school. and some discomfort from the medications/retrieval.